BreannaJordan/-From-Dough-to-Data-Building-the-Butter-Salt-Cookie-Database/README.md

 - It allows reporting on sales, trends, and customer patterns

 ## 4. How to Use This Project
-1. Open MySQL Workbench
+1. Open MySQL Workbench.
-2. Create a new schema
+2. Run the schema file located in /SQL (01_schema.sql).
-3. Run the CREATE TABLE scripts
+3. Run the data insertion file (02_insert_data.sql).
-4. Import the sample data
-5. Run the stored procedures to get reports
-   (like monthly sales or popular cookies)
+4. Execute the stored procedures and example queries in /SQL or /Query Results.

 ## 5. What This Project Can Do
 - Shows most popular cookies